Welcome to today's edition of the Rush 24-7 podcast.

 So what do you make of the timing of his departure and the departure itself?

-He's used executive privilege to protect himself from Pat Lay on the Judiciary Committee and Congressman Henry Waxman, both hot to try to get him in a witness chair.
+He's used executive privilege to protect himself from Pat Lay on the Judiciary Committee and Congressman Henry Waxman, both hot the trot to get him in a witness chair.

-I think Henry Waxman's gonna go after him now.
+I think Henry Waxman's going to go after him now.

 He's not involved in any criminal proceeding like Scooter Libby is.